Alexander-Infante/cdk-bedrock-app/README.md

 ## Troubleshooting

 If you encounter issues:

 1. Ensure your AWS credentials are correctly set up
 2. Check that you've enabled AWS Bedrock in your account
-3. Verify that your .env file contains the correct account and region information
+3. Verify that your secrets are stored on the proper region

 For more help, consult the AWS CDK and Bedrock documentation or reach out to AWS support.